arduino/docs-content/content/hardware/10.mega/boards/due/datasheet/datasheet.md

 ## Functional Overview

 <!---
-Functional Overview: Functional overview contains important information of the product in terms of block diagram, mechanical information, power tree and much more.
+Functional Overview: The functional overview contains important information about the product in terms of the block diagram, mechanical information, power tree and much more.
 Sections and text for example purposes.
 -->

 <p style="text-align: justify;">